 A clean cage will always lead to a happier guinea pig – so what can you do if you’ve run out of guinea pig bedding, but your little buddy needs his cage cleaned?
 Whether you’re waiting for a delivery of fresh bedding or can’t order more until payday, you may be left scouring your home for another option.

-Perhaps the most economical option of any bedding alternative, making fleece liners for your guinea pig’s cage, can eliminate the need for other bedding altogether.
-It will require frequent cleanings and washing to keep your guinea’s cage in good condition but can be an extremely cost-effective option if you make multiple liners to rotate out.
+Perhaps the most economical option of any bedding alternative, making fleece liners for your guinea pig’s cage can eliminate the need for other bedding altogether.
+It will require frequent cleaning and washing to keep your guinea’s cage in good condition but can be an extremely cost-effective option if you make multiple liners to rotate out.

 2. Shredded Cardboard

-With a little bit of elbow grease, you can turn any old cardboard box into perfectly acceptable bedding for your guinea pigs.
-We recommend tearing it with your hands as much as possible, as using scissors can leave sharp edges that may hurt your guinea’s feet.
+With a little bit of elbow grease, you can turn any old cardboard box into perfectly acceptable bedding for guinea pigs.
+We recommend tearing it with your hands as much as possible, as using scissors can leave sharp edges that may hurt your guinea pig’s feet.
 Save your old shipping boxes, but be sure to remove labels before turning them into bedding.